ozata96/Battleships-GUI/README.md

 This program was designed to recreate the traditional board game called battleship.
 It contains a battle interface GUI that can be interacted with using the command line in the terminal.
 <br />
 <br />The README is divided into the following sections:
-* The battle interface GUI
+* The Battle Interface GUI
 * The Battleship Bot
 * Interacting with the GUI
 * Win Conditions